A humorous tour that takes you through Chinatown's history as Honolulu's red-light district.

 This tour takes place at 9:30am and is about 100 minutes long.

-April 19, 20, and 26.
-May 4, and 18 or by special request (just call and ask for a special time if you need one).
+May 2, 4, and 18 or on request (just call and ask for a special time if you need one).
 We start in front of the statue of Lili`uokalani (between the Capitol Building and Iolani Palace) and ending at the Judiciary Building on King St. Tours do NOT go inside Iolani Palace.
 The tour is $25 suggested donation.
 Please call to reserve your spot because sometimes I sell out.

 In the 1800s Chinatown was known as The Devil's Den due to its extreme filth and the diseases that flourished there.
 This tour features its history of bubonic plague, fire, leprosy and human sacrifice!